Thackray

 Couldn't load pickup availability

-• Availability: On request only – made to order, with delivery within one month from order.
+Availability: Available to reserve, with delivery within one month from order.

 Inspiration

 Some poems arrive slowly, like mist creeping over a field.
 Others strike with the clarity of a bell.
-The Crooked Things began with one such moment.
-It started with an overheard conversation between two strangers on a train.
+The Crooked Things began with one such moment: an overheard conversation between two strangers on a train.

 The women spoke casually, sharing memories.
 One of them laughed as she recalled “the ugliest dog I ever knew,” a weathered old thing from her childhood.
 Scarred, crooked, half-broken.
 Then, with a small shrug and a smile, she said, “I’ve always loved scruffy things.
 Maybe it was that dog that made me that way.”

 That line stayed with me.
 In its offhand honesty was something tender and profound.
 It held the idea that our affections are shaped not by perfection, but by the imperfect.
 The crooked.
-The flawed and the full of heart.
+The flawed.
+The full of heart.

 The Poem: The Crooked Things